Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 Step 2 - Add the domain to Hetzner

-Sign into the Hetzner DNS Console.
+Sign into the Hetzner Console.

 Add Zone